TheAsKo/WebfactoryDataCollection/README.md

 # WebfactoryDataCollection

 Process Flow:
-- Start Shift - Harcode - clean files
-              - AutoGen - create files depending on setting in UI
+- Start Shift - create files depending on setting in UI

 - Data Gather - Continuous gathering of data from webpage
               - Writing into Excel file